-- 24.1 From September 2019 all inspections by Ofsted will been made using Education Inspection Framework (EIF) - Ofsted Inspectors will be looking for evidence that 'the provider has a culture of safeguarding that supports effective arrangements to identify learners who may be at risk; which responds in a timely way; and that staff recruitment is managed and any allegations are dealt with appropriately'. - 24.3 The Head teacher will respond in a timely way to investigations by the Local Authority following a Safeguarding referral to Ofsted - 24.4 Individual inspectorates will also report on safeguarding arrangements and have published frameworks which inform how they inspect the independent schools that are not inspected by Ofsted at School Inspection Service and Independent Schools Inspectorate. isi.net.
+- 24.1 All inspections by Ofsted will been made using Education Inspection Framework (EIF) - 24.2 Ofsted Inspectors will be looking for evidence that 'the provider has a culture of safeguarding that supports effective arrangements to identify learners who may be at

+- risk; which responds in a timely way; and that staff recruitment is managed, and any allegations are dealt with appropriately'. - 24.3 The Head teacher will respond in a timely way to investigations by the Local Authority following a Safeguarding referral to Ofsted. - 24.4 The Independent Schools inspectorates will also report on safeguarding arrangements and have published the frameworks which inform how they inspect independent schools that are not inspected by Ofsted. isi.net.